damonallison/notes/tools/big-data/mongodb.md

 ## Conceptual

+* Database : contains a set of collections (tables).
-* Collections - similar to tables in a relational DB.
+* Collections : similar to tables in a relational DB.
-* Documents in a collection must have an `_id` field (primary key).
+* Documents : Records in a collection.
+Must have an `_id` field (primary key).

 -------------------------------------------------------------------------------